- Why Go On A

 And that’s where ScubaOtter comes in.

-In this article, we’re going to take you through the best liveaboards in Thailand.
-Plus we’ll share all the essential information you need to plan your perfect Thai liveaboard experience!
+Continue on to learn why we chose these options!
+Plus we’ll share all the essential information you need to plan your perfect Thai liveaboard experience.

 If we had to choose just 1 liveaboard in Thailand it’d be The Phinisi.
 This extremely popular and highly rated liveaboard provides the ultimate cruising experience.